qiaoyiX/Android/README.md

 ##What is it? <br />
 It is an Android to-do list app.
 Features include adding an item, editting an item by click and deleting an item by long click.
 It is also an prerequisition for CodePath Project. <br />

+##Contribution
 This project is finished by myself independently for several hours.
-CodePath's turorial is very helpful.
+CodePath's turorial is very helpful. (http://courses.codepath.com/snippets/intro_to_android/prework)

 ##What's next? <br />
 1. Storing to-do list with SQLite